-The variable tread design allows these tires to make your ride somewhat quiet, as expected from an A/T tire.
+The variable tread design (like the Nitto Ridge Grappler) allows these tires to make your ride somewhat quiet.

 Overall Traction Comparison

 A/T tires primarily focus on the traction associated with different kinds of terrains.